arnavailable/prescriptive-models/README.md

 1. In case a firm is unable to run A/B Tests due to budget constraints or other factors, we are able to deduce causal inference from historic data.
 2.

+File Structure:
+The files are divided into two folders - Classwork and Homework.
+Classwork contains all files, assignments and projects worked on in-class.
+Homework contains all graded assignments.